ebraminio/BBDroidUnlocker/README.md

-This project ported from a creepy (:D) Delphi project to android by me (ebrahim@byagowi.com) for IRTCI group.
-It is a useful thing but I don't know really what is doing really, nevermind :D
+This project ported from a creepy (:D) Delphi project to Android Java by me (ebrahim@byagowi.com) for IRTCI group.
+It is a useful thing but I don't know what is doing really, so nevermind :D